drozzy11/Social-Network/README.md

 # Social-Network
-build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+Build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.

+## Acceptance Criteria

+## Screen Shots

+## GitHub